 Good communication is the backbone of every relationship.
 Talking.
 Listening.
 Hearing.
-Couples who communicate successfully have to learn how to say what they’re really thinking and be able to listen openly and actively to their partner.
-It’s not just about hearing their words, but understanding the meaning and intention behind them.
-Those who understand this and who regularly work to improve their style are all the better for it.
+Couples who communicate successfully must learn how to say what they’re really thinking and be able to listen openly and actively to their partner.
+It’s not just about hearing their words.
+Rather, it’s about understanding the meaning and intention behind them.
+Those who get this and who regularly work to improve their style are all the better for it.
 Less confusion and more clarity make for a much happier marriage.
 And that’s why it’s smart to have some communication exercises for couples in your back pocket.
+They help streamline communication and address any inefficiencies.

 But what communication exercises are worthwhile, specifically for busy parents who have to get a lot across to one another?
 We spoke to a variety of therapists and asked them for the recommendations.
 The exercises they explored with us are relatively simple and don’t involve too much time.
 But while they’re short on commitment, their big on payout as they help you focus on such important skills as active listening, conflict resolution, and expressing gratitude.
 Vow to practice these exercises a bit more — or really just keep their principles in mind — and, chances are, you’ll have less missed connections and more